joshmenden/text-me/README.md

 We'll be using [Twilio](https://www.twilio.com/) to help with sending the texts, so you'll need to sign up and assign a phone number to your account.

+If you have trouble with this or don't want to set it up, just text me and I'll send you my credentials.
+Just can't have them up on the internet 😁

 ### Setup

 1. In VSCode, create a new file with the name `.env`.
 This is where we'll put some secrets that we don't necessarily want to publish online.